--Developer page--

 Welcome, you’ve just found the SlimConnect developer page.

-This page is intended to explain a bit more about SlimConnect and go into some technical details.
+This page is intended to explain a bit more about SlimConnect and go

-You can either select a topic of interest below or just read the whole story.
+You can either select a topic of interest below or just read the whole

 Have Fun!